top of page

 • There is a non-refundable application fee.

-• The cost is $25 USD until 11:59 pm on March 7, then the price increases on March 8 to $50 USD until applications are due on March 31.
+• The cost is $30 USD until 11:59 pm on February 1, then the price increases on February 2 to $60 USD until applications are due on March 15.

 • You may only apply as a producer or producing company for one show.

 • When submitting your show, you must have a show title; TBA or TBD will not be accepted.
 You will have the opportunity to make tweaks to your title if selected in the lottery.
-If you do not type in a title, your show will not be considered for the lottery until adjusted.

 • ALL applicants will be entered into a TIER lottery.
 Tiers are based on the seating capacity of the venues.